Behold, the face of true sanity.

 After checking in on Barbara’s encounter with Ra’s al Ghul, Gotham returns to the madness storyline involving Jerome, nay, Jeremiah, as he’s stepping up to become even better than Jerome ever was.
 Judging from what we see here, I think that’s very much possible.

 It all comes down to differences in execution and the ways Cameron Monaghan differentiates his performances between Jerome and Jeremiah.
-While Jerome was very in your face, always had a reason to laugh, and more concerned about the spectacle, Jeremiah is quiet, controlled, and, in his eyes, very much in control.
+While Jerome was very in your face, always had a reason to laugh, and more concerned about the spectacle, Jeremiah is quiet, collected, and, in his eyes, very much in control.
 He sees no madness to his methods.

 And, in a way, I think that gives him the potential to be more dangerous than Jerome because he sees himself as the sane one.
 His plans are still just as elaborate.
 To put on Jerome’s old look and send out video tapes to get the mob on his side makes sense.
 Jeremiah lives in seclusion, aside from Echo.
 He has no followers, but Jerome does.
 And with their leader gone, the mob is in free fall without someone to guide them.